APSIMInitiative/ApsimX/Docs/content/Usage/Cloud/Azure/UploadAFile.md

 **6. Generate and compare MD5 hashes for the file to be uploaded and the blob found in the previous step**

+The blob's MD5 is accessible through its `ContentMD5` property.
 If these hashes are equal, then the files are identical, and there is no need to upload the file.

 **7. Upload the file**

-This can be done via the CloudBlockBlob.UploadFromFile() or CloudBlockBlob.UploadFromFileAsync() methods.
+This can be done via the `CloudBlockBlob.UploadFromFile()` or `CloudBlockBlob.UploadFromFileAsync()` methods.

 [Click here](https://docs.microsoft.com/en-us/azure/batch/batch-dotnet-get-started) for more details about the file upload process.